-The photo on the cover of Pink Floyd’s “Wish You Were Here” was taken by Storm Thorgerson who had accompanied the band on their 1974 tour, and had given serious thought to the meaning of the lyrics, eventually deciding that the songs were, in general, concerned with “unfulfilled presence.”
+Pink Floyd released their ninth studio album “Wish You Were Here” on September 12, 1975.
+The photo on the cover of the album was taken by Storm Thorgerson who had accompanied the band on their 1974 tour, and had given serious thought to the meaning of the albums lyrics.
+He eventually decided that the songs were in general concerned with “unfulfilled presence.”
 The concept behind the songs “Welcome to the Machine” and “Have a Cigar” suggested the use of a handshake (an often empty gesture).

 Rondell was dressed in a fire-retardant suit covered by a business suit.
 His head was protected by a hood, underneath a wig.
 Initially the wind was blowing in the wrong direction, and the flames were forced into Rondell’s face, burning his mustache.
 The two stuntmen changed positions, and the image was later reversed.

 The photograph was taken at the Warner Bros. studios lot in Burbank, California.
 Here’s a map of Warner Bros. lot with the location of the photo highlighted.

 There have been slight changes at the lot over the years but here is a 2013 photo I took at the exact location the Pink Floyd “Wish You Were Here” album cover was taken.
 (NOTICE THE DRAIN COVER IS STILL THE SAME)